debsubdavis/hydropho-natics/vggish/Notes/vggish_code_notes.md

 ## Internal Questions
 1. Does our sample lie in the range -1 to 1 as the model expects?
 Seems like it must based on wavfile_to_examples / 32768 (magic number?)
+2. Should the audio_sample_rate in log_mel_spectrogram be 16khz instead of 8kHz as it's initially hard coded?

 ## Areas for future investment